beckyrich/weather/README.md

 - Styling still needs to be formatted/aligned more effeciently

 * Started researching adding a satellite view through Google Maps API to the weather app
+* I would also create an .env file to make the API private as a best practice.

 ## Resources